OSGeo/gdal/doc/source/drivers/vector/oda.rst

    # Python support
    cd swig/python
    python3 setup.py build
    sudo python3 setup.py install

 We added `LDFLAGS="-L/usr/lib/x86_64-linux-gnu"` to use system libs over ODA's `libpcre`, `libcurl`, etc.

 Adding ODA Geodata capabilities
 -------------------------------

-Important infos from ODA documentation (https://docs.opendesign.com/td/db_geo_functionality.html) :
+Important information from ODA documentation (https://docs.opendesign.com/td/db_geo_functionality.html) :

-- The csmap library implements coordinate system support and calculations.
+- The ``csmap`` library implements coordinate system support and calculations.
 It's an alternative to proj; see here : https://trac.osgeo.org/csmap
-- The csmap library should have access to a folder with the required dictionaries.
+- The ``csmap`` library should have access to a folder with the required dictionaries.
 The dictionaries are available for downloading from your personal account.
 - Set the MENTOR_DICTIONARY_PATH or CS_MAP_DIR environment variables pointing to the CSDicts folder.

-So step 1 is to get and unzip those csmap dictionaries found at <https://account.opendesign.com/downloads>
+So step 1 is to get and unzip those ``csmap`` dictionaries found at <https://account.opendesign.com/downloads>
-Step 2 is to set an env variable (CS_MAP_DIR for example) pointing at the unzipped folder.
+Step 2 is to set an environment variable (CS_MAP_DIR for example) pointing at the unzipped folder.

 Testing
 -------